Disney California Adventure: Cars Land

 The other attractions at Cars Land are family attractions with smaller height requirements: Mater's Junkyard Jamboree and Luigi's Rollickin' Roadsters.
 Mater's Junkyard Jamboree opened with Cars Land in 2012.
 Luigi's Rollickin' Roadsters opened on March 7, 2016, and replaced Luigi's Flying Tires.

 The land includes several dining and shopping venues.
-The district serves as a connection between Pacific Wharf, Hollywood Land, and Avengers Campus.
-Construction began in July 2009 and opened to the public on June 15, 2012.
+The district serves as a connection between San Fransokyo Square, Hollywood Land, and Avengers Campus.

-In September 2017, Cars Land received Halloween decorations during Halloween Time at the Disneyland Resort.
-Two Cars Land attractions, Luigi's Rollickin' Roadsters and Mater's Junkyard Jamboree, became Luigi's Honkin' Haul-O-Ween and Mater's Graveyard JamBOOree.
+Starting in 2017, Cars Land receives Halloween decorations during Halloween Time at the Disneyland Resort.
+Two attractions, Luigi's Rollickin' Roadsters and Mater's Junkyard Jamboree, became Luigi's Honkin' Haul-O-Ween and Mater's Graveyard JamBOOree.
 Cars Land also receives holiday overlays, where Luigi's Rollickin' Roadsters becomes Luigi's Joy to the Whirl, and Mater's Junkyard Jamboree becomes Mater's Jingle Jamboree.

+San Fransokyo Square

+Located between Cars Land and Pixar Pier, San Fransokyo Square is a waterfront neighborhood inspired by California's fishing wharfs.
+San Fransokyo, as seen in Disney Animation's 2014 film Big Hero 6, is a combination of San Francisco and Tokyo.
+The story of San Fransokyo Square is set after the events of the film, with the waterfront neighborhood holding a celebration in honor of the Big Hero 6 superhero team.
+Most of the signage in the area includes Japanese translations.
+The area's restaurants include Ghirardelli Soda Fountain and Chocolate Shop, Lucky Fortune Cookery, Aunt Cass Café (Boudin Bakery), Rita's Turbine Blenders, Cocina Cucamonga Mexican Grill, and Port of San Fransokyo Cervecería (Karl Strauss Brewing Company).
+The area's shops include San Fransokyo Maker's Market.
+San Fransokyo Square is also home to The Bakery Tour.

+Performance Corridor

+The Performance Corridor area hosts the park's parades and cavalcades, with most starting in Paradise Gardens Park and traveling north through the Performance Corridor towards Buena Vista Street.
+The Performance Corridor area hosts many of the Resort's seasonal and cultural celebrations throughout the year.
+Some of these celebrations include the Disney California Adventure Food & Wine Festival in the spring, the Dia de los Muertos celebration during the fall (with two shows, A Musical Celebration of Coco and Mariachi Divas), the Festival of the Holidays (with "Disney Viva Navidad Street Party" and "Mickey's Happy Holidays"), and the Lunar New Year Festival (with "Mulan's Lunar New Year Processional").
+The area has no attractions, but several dining locations.